firmai/ImputeGAP/README.md

 ![My Logo](https://www.naterscreations.com/imputegap/logo_imputegab.png)

 # Welcome to ImputeGAP
-ImputeGAP is a unified framework for imputation algorithms that provides a narrow-waist interface between algorithm evaluation and parameterization for datasets issued from various domains ranging from neuroscience, medicine, climate to energy.
+ImputeGAP is a unified framework for imputation algorithms.
+It provides a narrow-waist interface between algorithm evaluation and parameterization using datasets from various including neuroscience, medicine, climate, and energy.

-The interface provides advanced imputation algorithms, construction of various missing values patterns, and different evaluation metrics.
-In addition, the framework offers support for AutoML parameterization techniques, feature extraction, and, potentially, analysis of feature impact using SHAP.
-The framework should allow a straightforward integration of new algorithms, datasets, and metrics.
+The interface provides advanced imputation algorithms, allows injecting different missing values patterns, and implements different evaluation metrics.
+In addition, the framework offers support for AutoML parameterization techniques, feature extraction, and analysis of feature impact using SHAP.
+The framework allows a straightforward integration of new algorithms, datasets, and metrics.

 - **Documentation**: [https://exascaleinfolab.github.io/ImputeGAP/](https://exascaleinfolab.github.io/ImputeGAP/)